-Backing Britain Book will celebrate 'manufacturing heroes'Member Notice Board
+Backing Britain Book will celebrate 'manufacturing heroes'Made News

 In a bid to showcase the inspirational stories from Made members, the Backing Britain book will include a series of articles based on how manufacturers have demonstrated strength in a time of crisis.
 As part of the Backing Britain Live 2020 events, the book will also display the exhibiting members and information about the companies.